ZCai25/glm-fastapi-app/README.md

         $ minikube start
         ```
         ![image](https://github.com/ZCai25/glm-fastapi-app/assets/108997562/98649748-9167-420b-b4f3-9df6ba92a3d8)
-      - To deploy the resources defined in your deployment.yaml and service.yaml files to a Kubernetes cluster, you can use the kubectl command-line tool.
+      - To deploy the resources defined in your deployment.yaml file to a Kubernetes cluster, you can use the kubectl command-line tool.
 Here are the steps to deploy these resources:
         ```console
            $ kubectl apply -f deployment.yaml
            ```